knative/serving/docs/scaling/SYSTEM.md

 A revision scales to zero once there are no more requests in the system anymore.
-All scrapes from the autoscaler to revision pods return 0 concurrency and the activator reports the same.
+All scrapes from the autoscaler to revision pods return 0 concurrency and the activator reports the same (1).

 Before actually removing the last pod of the revision the system makes sure that the activator is in the path and routable.
-The autoscaler, who decided to scale-to-zero in the first place, instructs the SKS to use **`Proxy`** mode, so all traffic is directed at the activators.
+The autoscaler, who decided to scale-to-zero in the first place, instructs the SKS to use **`Proxy`** mode, so all traffic is directed at the activators (4.1).
 The SKS's public service is now probed until it has been ensured to return responses from the activator.
-Once that is the case and if a grace-period (configurable via _scale-to-zero-grace-period_) has already passed, the last pod of the revision is removed and the revision has successfully scaled to zero.
+Once that is the case and if a grace-period (configurable via _scale-to-zero-grace-period_) has already passed, the last pod of the revision is removed and the revision has successfully scaled to zero (5).

 ### Scaling from zero